 - Engaging Events

 All these reports offer a quick and easy way to compare the features of hundreds of technology tools.
 We are making this information publicly accessible.
-Important to note that these comparison engines offer a snapshot in time of those companies.
-Features and pricing may be updated.
-If your technology is misrepresented, you can reach out to firstname.lastname@example.org and we will promptly amend.
-The data in all cases has been submitted by the companies listed and we keep record of all submissions.
-While we verify submissions to the best of our ability, we invite you to further research and contact individual suppliers.
+It is important to note that these comparison engines offer a snapshot in time of these companies.
+Features and pricing may be updated at any time.
+If your technology is misrepresented, you can reach out to email@example.com and we will promptly amend.
+The data in all cases has been submitted by the providers listed and we keep records of all submissions.
+While we verify information to the best of our ability, we invite you to further research and contact individual suppliers.
 EventMB does not take responsibility for inaccurate data, information, features, pricing.
 We don’t take referral fees or commission from suppliers for your prospective business.

 EventMB has reviewed several dozens of these tools in further detail.
 You will see a link to the review of the tool in these cases.